 West Suffolk Council is responsible for issuing a range of animal licences to ensure that owners of animals and establishments comply with the required standards.

 The Animal Welfare (Licensing of Activities Involving Animals)(England) Regulations 2018 introduced a single animal activities licence which covers dog breeding, dog boarding (including commercial kenneling, home boarding and daycare), cat boarding, pet vending and riding establishments.

 We recommend that, if you are currently operating an animal establishment or are planning to open such a business in the future, you familiarise yourself with any changes which may have an impact on your business.

-Please see the links below to the guidance documents to assist businesses in meeting the new requirements set out in the regulations.
+Please see the guidance documents to assist businesses in meeting the requirements set out in the regulations:

 - Guidance notes for conditions for providing boarding for cats November 2018

 - Guidance notes for conditions for providing day care for dogs November 2018

 - Guidance notes for conditions for providing home boarding for dogs November 2018